 For safety, we recommend that valuables are looked after by your family, solicitor or bank.
 If you do bring them into the home, we advise you to take out personal insurance as we are unable to take responsibility for valuable items.
 We encourage residents to keep money in a bank or building society account rather than in the home.
 We can help to arrange this if necessary.
 We are happy to provide you with lockable storage facilities in your room as required.

 Meadowside has an ‘open door’ policy.
 You are welcome to receive visitors at any reasonable time.
 If you plan to have visitors after 10.00pm at night, we politely ask that you notify a member of staff so we are aware.

 Yes, within reason.
 Residents who are not at risk can come and go as they please.
 The issue of what constitutes a risk will be discussed with you, your family or advocate as necessary.
 We would like you to let a member of staff know if you decide to go out so that they will not worry about where you are.

 Yes.
 You can go away for the weekend or on holiday at any time.
 Please let us know in advance to enable us to assist in whatever way we can.

-As we are a small home, we cannot provide more than one option at each meal time.
-We are, however, happy to cater for different tastes and dietary requirements.
+We provide a wide choice of nutritious meals and cater for a variety of different tastes and dietary requirements as part of a healthy, well-balanced diet.
 The four-weekly rolling menu is displayed on the dining table every day.
 If something is not to your liking, and you inform us in reasonable time, we will be pleased to offer you an alternative option.

 We have an on-site laundry room, and our staff will do your laundry for you.
 We ask you to label all your clothes clearly to ensure they are returned to you on a daily basis.
 We also suggest you do not bring delicate clothing or articles that need dry cleaning as we do not have the facilities to deal with these.